 I've done quite a few interfaces which I've referred to as "RESTful", because I've done what most people call "REST" - using HTTP as the transport, modeling everything as resources, and using the HTTP verbs (GET, POST, PUT, etc) to access the resources.
 I mostly wanted to do REST because the alternative, SOAP, was so onerous - it required translating a WSDL document to proxies, serializing and deserializing error objects, and, worst of all, was a nightmare to version.
-I had read about HATEOAS, and had kind of thought, "Wow, that sounds...strange", but nobody seemed to think much about
+I had read about HATEOAS, and had kind of thought, "Wow, that sounds...strange", but

 So, I've been rethinking the architecture we used with a customer, and which we are planning on using, in slightly modified form, for some in-house projects.